Bonus Download: New to painting? Start with my free Beginner's Guide to Painting.

 - Unimportant areas that you want to appear flat and uninviting (perhaps a distant figure walking in the background).

-Learning how to see basic shapes and forms is something you will need to actively train.
+Learning how to see basic shapes and forms is something you will need to train actively.
 You will need to learn how to tune out the vast amount of noise and information so that only the basic shapes and forms remain.

 I will run through some examples of form simplification below, starting with a beautiful drawing by Albrecht Dürer.